TurboVNC/turbovnc/README.txt

     putty - an open-source SSH client, which is bundled with vncviewer to simplify making secure connections to TurboVNC servers

-The Windows version of TurboVNC should work on Windows 2000 and later.
+The Windows version of TurboVNC should work with Windows 2000 and later.

 Unix/Linux-Specific (not Mac)